vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230705 - 1.23`: Updated FAQ about custom firmware with latest details.
+Moved "what can I do" bullet point about custom themes to its own separate FAQ to make it easier to find, and added more details about how to actually _install_ a theme.

 - `20230630 - 1.22`: Added a FAQ about save games not working.

 - `20230626 - 1.21`: Added a FAQ about slow SNES games.
 Updated details of CFW development with the latest status.
 Added a link to the discovered SDK.
 Added a link to `Zerter#4954`'s new theme collection site.
 Added a link to the Tadpole tool by `.ericgoldstein`.